PaurushVishnoi/Dalia_tasks/README.md

 2. Step definitions have been created in [steps.js](features/support/steps.js) file.
 3. Performing operations on web elements have been defined in [world.js](features/support/world.js) file.
 4. All the page object model files have been stored in the [page-object](page-objects) folder

+Prerequisites for the solution to run :-
+1. Download puppeteer for latest JavaScript version
+1. Cucumber framework for puppeteer should be installed

+For executing the scenarios, open the terminal for the folder location where repository is cloned and use command "npm run test" to execute the test cases.

+<br></br>

+Note : Please note that there is "node_modules" folder present in the repository as the size of the folder was greater than 100mb.
+Hence, I have attached with seperately in the grrenhuse link.
+Just copy the node_modules folder and paste in the folder where all these repository files are cloned.